claranet/tfwrapper/README.md

 It is using your Claranet account linked to a Microsoft Account.
 You must have access to the Azure Subscription if you want to use Terraform.

-Here is an example for an Azure stack configuration using Service Principal mode:
+Here is an example for a stack on Azure configuration using Service Principal mode:

 ```yaml
 ---